 Government & Politics

 All Year 12 students have a full timetable of at least three A Level courses and the opportunity to complete an additional accredited activity.
 At the end of this page is a more detailed booklet of all the courses on offer.

-The Post 16 team provides students with extensive guidance and personalised support including an induction programme at the start of Year 12 and regular one-to-one academic tutorials.
+The Sixth Form team provides students with extensive guidance and personalised support including an induction programme at the start of Year 12 and regular one-to-one academic tutorials.

 Student progress is carefully monitored and additional academic support and intervention is provided when needed.
 This is tailored to an individual’s requirements and can include additional in-class support from teachers or after school tuition from teachers and local university mentors.

 We work in partnership with parents and carers to ensure they are fully informed about their child’s academic progress and targets.
 There are regular opportunities for parents and carers to discuss their child’s progress with teachers and the Sixth Form team.

 Sixth Form students play a key role in the school community: they are ambassadors for the academy and provide positive role models for younger students.
 They also take on responsibilities in the school and wider community, developing their confidence and developing leadership skills valued by universities and employers.
 These responsibilities include prefect roles, mentoring younger students during I-Space and volunteering in our local area.